-- Plays a role in the immune system, memory, concentration, learning performance, state of mind and normal cell division and cell renewal.
+- Plays a role in immune system, memory, concentration, learning performance, state of mind and normal cell division and cell renewal.

 - Important for women who want to become pregnant.
-It supports the growth of the unborn child during pregnancy.
+It supports growth of the unborn child during pregnancy.
 Vitamin B9 contributes to the development of the nervous system that is being developed from the first day after conception.
 It lowers the risk of having a child with congenital defects.

 - Plays an important role in the development of amino acids and red and white blood cells.